TKone7/lightread/doc_10___requirements.md

 ## Individual Requirements
 The following lists show the requirement of this web project, grouped using the [MoSCoW method](https://en.wikipedia.org/wiki/MoSCoW_method).
 The check box indicates whether a requirement is fulfilled in the running version or not.
 ### Must-haves
-- [x] Visitors must be able to become an User by creating an account.
+- [x] Visitors must be able to become a User by creating an account.
 - [x] Users must be able to search for articles.
 - [x] Users must be able to verify their account by indicating a valid email address in order to become Publisher.
 - [x] Publishers must be able to write content using a markdown editor.